gushil/enketo-xpathjs-oc/README.md

 Test
 ----------

-Run tests headlessly with `grunt karma:headless` and in browsers with `grunt karma:browsers`.
+Run tests headlessly with `grunt test-dev` and in browsers with `grunt test-browsers-dev`.

 Change log